syncliteio/SyncLiteLoggerJava/README.md

 ### 1. SQLite Transactional Device :

-SQLite device (aka transcational device) supports all database operations as supported by SQLite and performs transactional logging of all the DDL and DML operations performed by the application.
-It empowers developers to build use cases such as native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases, building OLTP + OLAP solutions etc.
+SQLite transactional device supports all database operations as supported by SQLite and performs transactional logging of all the DDL and DML operations performed by the application.
+It empowers developers to build use cases such as building data-intensive sync-ready applications, Edge + Cloud GenAI search and RAG applications, native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases etc.

 #### Java
 ```